NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 - Update [Project Spreadsheet](https://docs.google.com/spreadsheets/d/1iJNpbhqkyNb6HogYLb8mV5AxyQxO05a-2gKaVRbXwR4/edit?usp=sharing) with final project name

 Due before next class (Monday Dec 1)
+- **Book** any required equipment for your final installation using Connect2
+- **Plan** for setting up your project in the Black Box (Dec 8)
+  - Make any last arrangements for equipment, etc.
+---

+## Week 14.1
+- Final installation and video preparation

+### Homework – Week 14.1

+Due before start of next class
 - **Finish** your Documentation Video
 - **Finish** the webpage for your project on the class Wordpress
     - Written for someone seeing the project for the first time